*This article was originally released in June 2023 and updated with additional material in October 2024.

-The momentum of craft spiced rum, aged rum, and imported premium brands among younger consumers are making for a bright outlook for the segment moving forward.
-A recent Drizly survey even noted that one-third of respondents were more likely to spend money on rum than whiskey.
+Rum has benefited from premiumization, especially among younger consumers.
+The momentum of craft spiced rum, aged rum, and imported premium brands among younger consumers is making for a bright outlook for the segment moving forward.
+Several premium brands, including Brugal and Appleton, led the category in growth in 2023.

-As rum continues to set new standards of growth, we have compiled a comprehensive overview of the category for those interested in building a rum brand in the U.S.
+As the rum market continues to evolve, we have compiled a comprehensive overview of the category for those interested in building a rum brand in the U.S.

 How Big Is the Rum Market in the United States?

 Rum in the U.S. is currently led by mainstay brands such as Bacardi, Captain Morgan, and Malibu.
-Malibu, the third largest rum producer in 2021, sold over 2 million 9-liter cases more than the next largest supplier, indicating that the top rum brands command a more highly concentrated attention share than leading brands in other categories.
+Malibu, the third largest rum producer in 2023, sold nearly 2 million 9-liter cases more than the next largest supplier, indicating that the top rum brands command a more highly concentrated attention share than leading brands in other categories.

 The states and territories responsible for selling the most rum cases per capita included: